Prostate Cancer Diagnosis Delay: $2 Million Settlement in Massachusetts

 Prostate Cancer Diagnosis Delay

-PCP fails to inform patient of elevated PSA results refer him to urologist for further evaluation, prostate biopsy
+PCP fails to inform patient of elevated PSA results and to refer him to urologist for further evaluation, prostate biopsy

 This medical malpractice claim involves a delay in diagnosis and treatment of prostate cancer.
 The plaintiff was 63 years old when he began seeing the defendant as his new primary care physician (PCP).
 The defendant physician ordered a PSA test at that first visit, which yielded an abnormal result of 17.6 (normal = 0-4).
 On the very same day, the defendant repeated the PSA test, which resulted at 18.46.